re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 Don't worry- despite the level of derangment my font preferences and obsession with generics might suggest, I wouldn't ask you to bear with me through all of that after an entire article of type gymnastics.

-The truth is, not only do I love TypeScript, I love its devs.
+Yes, I'm a big fan of TypeScript, but I'm also a big fan of its devs.
 My goal is to build tools that make your job easier, not to subject you to the horrors of debugging the 82-million-character type error I encountered while trying to do it.
 If, like me, you enjoy the nuances and complexities of bending the type system to your will, I'm [always looking for passionate contributors](https://github.com/re-do/re-po/blob/main/CONTRIBUTING.md)!

 If instead, you'd prefer to purge this article from your memory and never want to see a generic type again... well, first of all I'm impressed you made it this far.
 But more importantly, _that's ok_- you shouldn't need to be a TypeScript expert just to avoid duplicating your definitions and you definitely shouldn't need to figure out which three functions you need to import and chain together from your validation library to represent an optional string array when you can just use TypeScript's own syntax to express a clearer type in under 10 characters as `"string[]?"`.

 With those goals in mind, I'd like to introduce the TypeScript community to a package I've been working on called `@re-/model`.
 The package is brand new, but it already supports:

--   All of the type syntax we covered in the the article plus:
+-   All of the type syntax we covered in the the article plus...

     -   All 14 built-in TypeScript keyword types like `object` and `any` (bonus points if you can them all)
     -   All built-in TypeScript literal types like `true`, `"yes"`, `42`, and `99999n`
-    -   More expressions including Intersections (`A&B`) and Arrow Functions (`(A,B)=>C`)
+    -   More expressions like Intersections (`A&B`) and Arrow Functions (`(A,B)=>C`)

 -   Extended syntax for validation that falls outside the scope of the type system, like...
     -   Is a string a properly formatted email address?